AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 *Download the Purchase Request form*

 The courses and Playlist which you see in the Content Hub are the same as what you see in the Content Marketplace.
-Content Hub simply provides an ability for Administrators and limited SMEs to shortlist playlist easily for purchase.
+Content Hub simply provides an ability for Administrators and limited SMEs to shortlist playlist easily for purchase.-->